-A critical examination of theories of human nature with special emphasis on psychological theories, cultural and social theories, psychoanalysis, philosophical theories, racial theories and economic theories
+A critical examination of theories of human nature with special emphasis on their philosophical foundations and their influence on current psychological theories.

 Program Learning Outcomes

 Upon completion of this course, students should be able to:

 - 1. Demonstrate in-depth knowledge of theories of human nature. - 2.
 Critically evaluate, synthesize and resolve conflicting results in theories of human nature. - 3.
 Articulate trends in theories of human nature. - 4.
 Locate research articleson theories of human nature and show critical thinking about research findings . - 5.
 Express knowledge of theories of human nature in written form. - 6.
 Engage in evidence-based dialogue with course director and peers. - 7.
 Demonstrate an ability to work with others.